 If you’re wondering what to do in 3 days in Hanoi as a first timer, you’ve got to the right place!
 I could only start that by saying that this peculiar city is wrapped up in mysticism, colors, smiles and kindness.
-It’s my favourite place in Vietnam.
+It’s one of my favourite places in Vietnam, along with Ba Na Hills and Hoi An.

 The second day is an introduction to the history, as well as political and educational system of Vietnam, while the third day in Hanoi is about the West Lake area, from Pagodas and Temples to modern-day skyscrapers.